DataVolumeXYZ/DataVolumeXYZ/_posts/2023-04-02-DataDojo-PowerBI-CommunityOfPractice-01.md

 Before we could hold our first workshop, I knew that I'd have to drum up some hype and get people interested in joining the Data Dojo.
 Of course, the easiest way to kickstart any new marketing effort is to reach out directly to any existing early adopters and ask for their input, so here's how I did that:
 1. I created a [Microsoft Forms](https://forms.office.com) survey to collect some basic information about those who might be interested.
-2. I used our [PBI Monitor report](https://github.com/RuiRomano/pbimonitor) to identify the people who had used Power BI sometime in the past six months.
+2. I used our [PBI Monitor report](https://github.com/RuiRomano/pbimonitor) to identify the people who had used Power BI sometime in the past six months. *{More on the PBI Monitor report coming in a future post.}*
 3. I sent those people an email with the survey link and an explanation of what I was up to, and asked them to fill it out if they were interested in joining us.

 I was pleasantly surprised by the response.
 In just a few days, we had over a dozen people sign up to join the Data Dojo, and they had all provided lots of useful information about their existing knowledge, skills, interests and goals, as well as their preferred days and times for future workshops.
 Shortly thereafter, some of the folks who had signed up asked if they could also invite some of their coworkers to join the Data Dojo, and I was thrilled!
 My response: "Absolutely!
 Just forward them the survey link and ask them to fill it out.
 The more, the merrier!"